promise-queue/promise-queue/CONTRIBUTION.md

 This document describes some points about contribution process for promise-queue package.

-The maintainer of the project is Mikhail Davydov (i@azproduction.ru).
+The maintainer of the project is Mikhail Davydov (i@azproduction.me).

 The project is being developed within community.
 Maintainer merges pull-requests, fixes critical bugs.